About this Program

 Interested students must meet with the School of Art and Art History undergraduate advisor for more information, course planning, and to apply.
 Students should obtain provisional approval from the advisor prior to enrolling in certificate coursework.
 Formal certificate applications should be made after completion of the 2000-level coursework.

-- Studio art related majors (art, art education, graphic design and visual art studies) have priority access to 2000-level certificate courses.
-Graphic Design Certificate students must work with the SA+AH advisor to gain access to these courses.
+- Studio art related majors (art, art education, design and visual communications and visual art studies) have priority access to 2000-level certificate courses.
+Students must work with the SA+AH advisor to gain access to these courses.